whistlegraph/aesthetic-computer/README.txt

       for media creation, like Unix.

   (More Tech)
-  cr  - Threaded logic, audio, and rendering.
+      - Threaded logic, audio, and rendering.
       - Low overhead hypervisor that runs one piece at a time.
         (similar to a disk based operating system)
       - Pieces can transition from one to another (instantly) without refreshing